 Afterschool enrichment programs can receive cash reimbursement from the USDA for snacks and meals under USDA’s Child and Adult Care Food Program (CACFP).
 The program is available in locations where at least 50 percent of children are eligible for free and reduced-price meals.
-Reimbursement is currently set at $2.86 for an afterschool meal and $.78 for a snack.
+Reimbursement is currently set at $3.23 for an afterschool supper and $.88 for a snack.
 The program is administered in Arkansas by the Arkansas Department of Human Services.

-Anyone interested in becoming a USDA approved Afterschool Meals Program sponsor or in adding program sites to their existing efforts should contact Patty Barker, Arkansas No Kid Hungry campaign director at firstname.lastname@example.org or call 501-399-9999.
+Anyone interested in becoming a USDA approved Afterschool Meals program sponsor or in adding feeding sites to their existing efforts should contact the Arkansas No Kid Hungry Out-of-School team at Sbrown@arhungeralliance.org or call 501-399-9999.

 Grants: Improving The Odds of Success

 Afterschool programs are critical in ensuring children get three healthy meals each day.
-As an added incentive to new or existing Afterschool Meals program sponsors, Share Our Strength, a national non-profit organization devoted to ending childhood hunger, and the Arkansas No Kid Hungry campaign are offering No Kid Hungry grants up to $1000 to authorized USDA Afterschool Meals Program sponsors to help build program capacity.
-If you are an authorized Afterschool Program Sponsor and would like more information about No Kid Hungry grants, read through the information below and contact Patty Barker, Arkansas No Kid Hungry campaign director at email@example.com or call 501-399-9999.
+As an added incentive to new or existing Afterschool Meals program sponsors, Share Our Strength, a national non-profit organization devoted to ending childhood hunger, and the Arkansas No Kid Hungry campaign are offering No Kid Hungry grants to authorized USDA Afterschool Meals Program sponsors to help build program capacity.
+The average amount granted is from $2,000 to $2,500.
+If you are an authorized Afterschool Program Sponsor and would like more information about No Kid Hungry grants, read through the information below and contact the Arkansas No Kid Hungry Out-of-School team at email@example.com or call 501-399-9999.